rednafi/digressions/_posts/2020-03-15-mysql-install.md

 * Install docker compose via following the instructions [here](https://docs.docker.com/compose/install/).

-* Create another folder on your project folder and make a `docker-compose.yml` file
+* Create another folder on your project folder and make a `docker-compose.yml` file.
+Run the following instructions one by one:

     ```bash
     mkdir mysql_dump